simondlevy/PySticks/README.md

-This Python library simplifies the task of flying an actual or simulated aerial vehicle, like a quadcopter, using a game controller.
-The code automatically detects what kind of controller you're using and sets the axes (throttle, aileron/roll, elevator/pitch, rudder/yaw) to the popular [Mode 2](http://www.spektrumrc.com/Articles/Article.aspx?ArticleID=2105) configuration.
+This Python library simplifies the task of flying an actual or simulated aerial vehicle, like a quadcopter, using a joystick or game controller.
+The code automatically detects what kind of device you're using and, for game controllers, sets the axes (throttle, aileron/roll, elevator/pitch, rudder/yaw) to the popular [Mode 2](http://www.spektrumrc.com/Articles/Article.aspx?ArticleID=2105) configuration.
 The right trigger is used for toggling the auxiliary channel.